botaul/botmaster/README.md

 ## Notes
 - Admin can send menfess although admin doesn't follow the bot
 - Admin pass muted word filters
 - If your followers are **less than 5K**, follower filter may work properly.
-Uncomment line 114-127 on twitter.py (deactivated)
+Uncomment line 117-130 on twitter.py (deactivated)
-- I have 'commented' (deactivated) some nonessential features for autobase.
-If you want to make it active, just delete the comments in the script code
+- I have deleted non-essential features, see [first release](https://github.com/fakhrirofi/twitter_autobase/releases/tag/v1.0) if you want to use those features.
 - If you use github repository to deploy to heroku, make sure to set the repository to private.
 Github automatically will delete your github token if your repository is public

 ### Auto Accept message